 Strub and Larsen smile in posed photos that have been joined together.

 Michelle Strub (left) and Jaimie Larsen both say working to meet Microsoft’s accessibility standards makes the work they do stronger.
-Strub is an executive communications lead and Larsen is a product manager.
-They both work on the Microsoft Digital Employee Experience team.
+Strub is an executive communications lead and Larsen is a product manager, both in Microsoft Digital.

-Following are three practices our teams have learned and do regularly that can be applied across your own organization.
-Adopting and championing these can increase productivity and higher engagement.
+This article explores three practices our teams have learned and do regularly that can be applied across your own organization.
+Adopting and championing these can increase productivity and produce higher engagement among employees.

 Practice #1: Regularly communicate and model key behaviors for inclusive meetings